Skip to main content

 4. Alexa says: "Good night.
 Your alarms are set."

-Setting up these routines takes 10-15 minutes in the Alexa or Google Home app, and once done, they run automatically every day.
-The geyser automation alone has noticeably reduced my electricity bill because it no longer stays on forgotten for hours.
+Setting up these routines takes 10-15 minutes in the Alexa or Google Home app, and once they're running, they fire automatically every day.
+The geyser automation alone has noticeably cut my electricity bill because the geyser no longer stays on for hours after everyone's done showering.
+That single routine probably pays for itself within a few months.

 Wi-Fi Mesh: The Invisible Foundation

-All these smart devices connect through Wi-Fi, and if your Wi-Fi is weak or spotty, nothing works reliably.
-The cheap router your ISP gave you is probably fine for a 1BHK, but for a 2BHK or larger home, you almost certainly have dead zones.
+Here's something people don't think about until everything stops working.
+All these smart devices connect through Wi-Fi, and if your Wi-Fi is weak or spotty, nothing performs reliably.
+The speed of your internet connection matters too — if you're on a recent 5G plan, you can even use your phone's hotspot as a backup when broadband goes down.
+But the cheap router your ISP gave you?
+It's probably fine for a 1BHK.
+For a 2BHK or larger home, you almost certainly have dead zones.

 Why Mesh Routers Matter

-A mesh router system uses multiple nodes placed around your home to create a single, seamless Wi-Fi network with consistent coverage everywhere.
-Smart home devices in a room far from the router will connect to the nearest mesh node instead of struggling with a weak signal.
+A mesh router system uses multiple nodes placed around your home to create a single Wi-Fi network with consistent coverage everywhere.
+Smart home devices in a room far from the router connect to the nearest mesh node instead of struggling with a weak signal.
+Before I got mesh, my bedroom smart bulb would randomly go offline because it was just barely in range of the main router.
+Hasn't happened since.

 Best Mesh Routers for Indian Homes